DevAlone/proxy_py/docs/source/api_overview.md

 error happened or not.

 * 200 if there wasn't error
-* 400 if you sent bad request
+* 400 if you sent a bad request
 * 500 if there was an error during execution your request or in some other cases